rsmaller/carg/README.md

 This function-style macro accepts a string formatter and variadic arguments.
 It uses both of those pieces of information to manually generate and set a usage message for your program.

+#### setUsageFunc()
+This function will set a function to use for showing the usage message.
+If you want a custom usage message, it is recommended to use setUsageMessage() instead, though this function can be used if special functionality is required for your usage messages.

 #### usageMessageAutoGenerate()
 This function will automatically generate a usage message based on initialized arguments.
 As such, it should be called after all arguments have been initialized, and it should not be called alongside `setUsageMessage()`.
 Furthermore, the